-Just as someone should ask their prospective spouse about important topics such as children and religion before committing, there are a number of questions that owners need to ask themselves and their prospective partner before signing on the dotted line:
+Just as a prospective bride or groom should discuss important topics such as children and religion before committing, there are a number of questions that business owners need to ask themselves and their prospective partners before signing on the dotted line:

 - Are you ready to exit the business you’ve worked so hard to build?

-- Are you invested in the continuation of your business’s name and legacy?
+- Are you invested in the continuation of your business’ name and legacy?

 - What will you spend your time doing after the sale?